Generic Name: hydrocodone and ibuprofen (HYE-droe-KOE-done & EYE-bue-PROE-fen)

 - Take Reprexain by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

 - If you miss a dose of Reprexain and you are taking it regularly, take it as soon as possible.
-If several hours have passed or if it is nearing time for the next dose, do not double the dose to catch up, unless advised by your health care provider.
+If it is nearing time for the next dose, do not double the dose to catch up, unless advised to do so by your health care provider.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Reprexain.